Opening of Americans and the Holocaust: A Traveling Exhibition for Libraries

 The United States Holocaust Memorial Museum (USHMM) and the American Library Association (ALA) Public Programs Office present Americans and the Holocaust, a traveling exhibition that examines the motives, pressures and fears that shaped Americans’ responses to Nazism, war and genocide in Europe during the 1930s and 1940s.

-Drawing on a remarkable collection of primary sources from the 1930s and ‘40s, the exhibition focuses on the stories of individuals and groups of Americans who took action in response to Nazism.
-It will challenge visitors to consider the responsibilities and obstacles faced by individuals — from President Franklin Delano Roosevelt to ordinary Americans — who made difficult choices, sought to effect change, and, in a few cases, took significant risks to help victims of Nazism even as rescue never became a government priority.
-The USHMM and ALA PPO hope to challenge people to not only ask “what would I have done?” but also, “what will I do?”
+Drawing on a remarkable collection of primary sources from the 1930s and ’40s, this ground-breaking traveling exhibit focuses on the stories of individuals and groups of Americans who took action in response to Nazism.
+It will challenge visitors to consider the responsibilities and obstacles face by individuals – from President Franklin Delano Roosevelt to ordinary Americans – who made difficult choices, sought to effect change, and, in a few cases, took significant risks to help victims of Nazism even as rescue never became a government priority.
+The exhibit hopes to challenge people to not only ask “what would I have done?” but also, “what will I do?”

 Date: